rabbitmq/rabbitmq-website/site/management.md

 ### <a id="http-api-monitoring" class="anchor" href="#http-api-monitoring">HTTP API and Monitoring</a>

-The API is intended to be used for monitoring and alerting purposes.
-It provides access to detailed information about the state of nodes, connections, channels, queues, consumers, and so on.
+The API is intended to be used for basic observability tasks.
+[Prometheus and Grafana](prometheus.html) are recommended for long term metric storage, alerting, anomaly detection, and so on.

-Any cluster node with `rabbitmq-management` plugin enabled can be used for management UI access or data collection by monitoring tools.
+Any cluster node with `rabbitmq-management` plugin enabled can be used for management UI access or HTTP API access.
 It will reach out to other nodes and collect their stats, then aggregate and return a response to the client.

-When monitoring a cluster of nodes, there is no need to contact each node via HTTP API individually.
+When using the API in a cluster of nodes, there is no need to contact each node via HTTP API individually.
 Instead, contact a random node or a load balancer that sits in front of the cluster.